 Jazz didn’t take the bait, but stepped back toward the fallen collie nearby.

 “Sam?” she shouted, never taking her eyes off the killer.

 “I’ll… be right there!” the collie gasped, gathering herself together again.
-Her katana had fallen over the side of the desk, and she fumbled for it, the pain in her gut spreading out to the rest of her.
+Her katana had fallen over the side of the desk, and she fumbled for it.

 In a lightning move, Navarre was across the circular desk and before her, lashing out with the pole arm.
 The Silloni matched her, pressing forward.
 The move surprised the Kastan, and she found her ankles tangled in the length of her own weapon.
 Jazz thrust forward, her blade finding purchase in flesh as a ribbon of black liquid spat out of the contact point before Navarre tumbled off the perch and back onto the outer ring where Samantha had finally gathered herself.
 As she fell, Navarre made a sound unlike anything they had ever heard before, the front of her tunic now mottled with her own oily blood.